-An unusual smell can occur when a tampon is left in for too long.
+An unusual vaginal odor could occur when a tampon is left in for too long.
 This can happen at the end of a period when you don’t have to insert a new tampon as often and you have no further bleeding, during this time continue to be aware of how often you change your sanitary products.
+It’s recommended to change your tampon every 4-8 hours.
 Inadvertently letting a tampon go days, even weeks, inside a vagina is a lot more common than you’d think.

 Smells Aren’t Always A Bad Thing